-We have a proud history of working with the agricultural community to provide the highest quality eggs that our customers expect while minimising our impacts.
-Through our Farming for the Future
+We have a proud history of working with the farming community to provide the highest quality eggs that our customers expect while minimising our impacts.
+Through our M&S Select Farm Sourcing Standards and Farming for the Future

 programme we are working with suppliers and farmers to help them address the ethical, environmental and economic challenges they face in order to maintain a long-term sustainable and secure supply.